What is Emergency Room Delay?

 CONTACT ATTORNEY RAY GUPTA FOR A FREE CASE EVALUATION

-If you believe that a hospital or emergency room unreasonably delayed your treatment and you suffered a preventable injury because of it, call Ray Gupta & Associates – we help people and families throughout Illinois and Indiana.
+If you believe that a hospital or emergency room unreasonably delayed your treatment and you suffered a preventable injury because of it, call Ray Gupta & Associates – a medical malpractice law firm.
+We help people and families throughout Illinois and Indiana.
 You can also email us to schedule a free consultation with an experienced lawyer.
 Cases are taken on a contingency fee basis.
 That means you will not owe us anything unless your claim is successful and results in compensation.